Kaitlyn Chen: UConn

 UConn head coach Geno Auriemma first expressed interest in Chen during the 2022–23 season, when she posted 18 points and seven assists in a 64–69 loss against his team on December 8, 2022.
 He contacted Princeton head coach Carla Berube, who had formerly played at UConn and been coached by Auriemma, to discuss her.
 Chen later cited UConn and UCLA as the finalists for her graduate season.

-For her graduate season, Chen ultimately elected to transfer to UConn, replacing the graduating Nika Mühl in the backcourt.
+For the 2024-2025 season, Chen ultimately elected to transfer to UConn, replacing the graduating Nika Mühl in the backcourt.
 She was named a Preseason All-Big East Team honorable mention.

-Chen was part of the UConn team that won the NCAA Tournament Final on April 6, 2025, starting at point guard for all 40 games UConn played during the 2024-2025 college season.
-She posted 135 assists that season, third most on the team after 2025 Wade Trophy winner (and WNBA #1 draft pick) Paige Bueckers and 2025 College Freshman of the Year Sarah Strong.
-As she moved to being more of a facilitator, she also became more efficient, improving her 2 point and 3 point shooting percentage, her free throw percentage and her assist to turnover ratio as UConn made its run to the championship.
+Chen started at point guard for all 40 games UConn played that season, which ended with UConn winning the NCAA Championship on April 6, 2025.
+She posted 135 assists, third most on the team after 2025 Wade Trophy winner (and WNBA #1 draft pick) Paige Bueckers and 2025 College Freshman of the Year Sarah Strong.
+As she became more of a facilitator, she also became more efficient, improving her 2 point and 3 point shooting percentage, her free throw percentage and her assist to turnover ratio as UConn made its run to the championship.
 Her teammates also praised her as a leader and a mentor throughout the year.
-During the NCAA tournament, she had 24 assists against only 5 turnovers, including no turnovers during the three Elite 8 and Final Four games.
+During the NCAA tournament, she had 24 assists against only 5 turnovers, and had 15 points on 6-9 shooting in the Elite Eight matchup against USC.
 UConn coach Geno Auriemma called Chen "the perfect addition for what this team needed at the position that we needed it."
 She holds the distinction of being the first person of Taiwanese descent to win a women's college basketball championship.